 - disclosure documents, including the loan application, other credit applications, and credit records such as overdrawns and dishonours.

-Why do I need to have received the documents at least 24 hours prior?
+Why do I need to have received the documents at least 2 busines days prior?

 That said, we strongly recommend that prior to coming in that you read at least: